-The AAA partakes in many projects around Israel.
+The AAA partakes in many projects around the world.
 Survey them and learn more below.

 Research and excavation are carried out by credentialed members who have active legal projects in foreign countries.
 Teams consist of American volunteers from the general public and college students, and are often conducted in collaboration with representatives of the country in which the work is carried out.
 Our on-site programming includes educating public and student volunteers about archaeology and the ancient human past through hands-on experience.
 Volunteers and students work side by side with professional archaeologists, attend regular instructional sessions and topical lectures, and participate in every aspect of the excavation.
 Additionally, volunteers have the opportunity to visit other archaeological sites on tours.